 - 1 pinch chilli flakes or cayenne pepper

-- ½ tsp freshly grated ginger or powder
+- ½ teaspoon freshly grated ginger or powder

 - 9 sprigs parsley super finely chopped

-- 2 tbsp coconut oil to fry optional
+- 2 tablespoon coconut oil to fry optional

 - Prepare all ingredients (salad, potatoes, eggs and aubergine) and by this I mean wash all, slice the aubergines, hard boil the eggs and boil the potatoes.
 This should take about 10 mins to prepare.